tl-its-umich-edu/ctools-project-migration-scripts/READ_ONLY/README.md

 In case of a need to restore membership in a site a copy of the *sakai\_realm\_rl\_gr* should be made in the database for each instance.
-This need only be done once.
+This should be done at least once but does not need to be every single time the script is run.
+Ask a DBA for help making this copy.

-## script execution
+## Script execution

     ./runVerifyAccessSiteMembership.sh <site id list file name>